synchronized swimming at Synchro New Brunswick

 For more information on this wonderful sport and to learn about our Provincial and National Streams, please go to our program section below.
 If you want to find out about a club near you, contact the club contacts listed in the club section at the bottom of the page or contact the provincial office.

-The best place to find your future club
+The best place to find your future synchronized swimming club

 To find out about a club near you, contact the club contacts listed in the club section or contact the provincial office.